LESSON No. 3

 b. perivascular infiltration

-v. edema of the spinous layer of the epithelium
+v. swelling of the spinous layer of the epithelium

 g. deep fibrinous-necrotic inflammation